Language Model as Planner and Formalizer under Constraints: Task Formulation

 \paragraph{Definition of Constraint}

-Next, we will semi-formally define constraints at the core of our \cope benchmark.
-We emphasize that our rationale is to mimic real-life constraints expressed in rich natural language, which may not be always possible to formally expressed.
+While the definition of \textit{constraint} varies by community, we take a linguistic and pragmatic approach and define it as supplementary, non-destructive information to the task description that restricts possible behaviors in a plan.
+We aim to power real-world systems that can adhere to any constraint expressed by human users, encompassing formal definitions from established fields (e.g., classical planning) without being limited by them.
+Specifically, \cope includes formally categorized constraints as follows.

 We consider a short text $\mathcal{C}$ as a constraint when a plan is valid if and only if it satisfies each of the conditions specified by $\mathcal{C}$.
-In order to categorize the constraints in a fine-grained way, we first introduce two concepts \emph{primitive} and \emph{modified}, where applying constraints modifies the primitive action or state space. \begin{definition} An action is a \emph{primitive action} $a^*$ of an action $a$, if $\psi_{a}^{pre} \models \psi_{a^*}^{pre}, \psi_{a}^{eff} \models \psi_{a^*}^{eff}$. \end{definition} \begin{definition} A state is a \emph{primitive state} $s^*$ of a state $s$, if $s \models s^*$. \end{definition} Assuming constraints only introduce new predicates but do not remove any existing ones, every modified action will find exactly one primitive action, and every modified state will find exactly one primitive state from the original action and state space, respectively.
+We introduce two concepts \emph{primitive} and \emph{modified}, where applying constraints modifies the primitive action or state space. \begin{definition} An action is a \textbf{primitive action} $a^*$ of an action $a$, if $\psi_{a}^\textit{pre} \models \psi_{a^*}^\textit{pre}, \psi_{a}^\textit{eff} \models \psi_{a^*}^\textit{eff}$. \end{definition} \begin{definition} A state is a \textbf{primitive state} $s^*$ of a state $s$, if $s \models s^*$. \end{definition} Assuming constraints only introduce new predicates but do not remove any existing ones, every modified action will find exactly one primitive action, and every modified state will find exactly one primitive state from the original action and state space, respectively.
 We then define the constraint types as follows: